-CAPA recognizes the incredible work our members are doing every day in their clinical, administrative, and educational settings.
+CAPA recognizes the incredible work our members and our community allies are doing every day in their clinical, administrative, and educational settings.
 Awardees undergo a process of nomination, review and selection by the Awards Committee.
 Awards are presented at the Annual Membership meeting, part of the Annual CAPA CME conference.

 Interested in learning more about the Awards Committee?
 Check out more information here.

 Do you know a PA who consistently goes above and beyond for their patients or community?
 Do you know a PA who makes a significant contribution to the clinical education of PA students?
 Do you know a PA that works collaboratively with the healthcare team and promotes PA Practice?
 Do you know a student that is dedicated to PA practice in the state of Colorado?
 Are you a PA student that has demonstrated community service and leadership skills?
 Does your employer promote a PA-positive environment?

 CAPA will recognize outstanding PAs at the 2022 CAPA Annual CME Virtual Conference in early 2022.
 Consider nominating a PA, PA student, employer or legislator you know (or self-nominate) for one of the CAPA awards.

 This award recognizes the PA’s contributions to the profession in the clinical setting and community.
 Recipient must be a CAPA member.
 Award will be based on the PA's service to the PA profession, inspiration to colleagues and patients, provision of high quality patient care, professional leadership, and community and volunteer contributions.